angsanley/stanley.id/docs/projects/README.md

   Andrew C., Calvin A., Douglas N., Reksa M.

-  Pulvis is a mobile-oriented digital vital sign monitoring system made for smartphones, it also includes our in-house designed IoT device powered by Arduino.
-Pulvis is intended for patients that need to be constantly monitored by their doctors, but instead of staying at the hospital, they can be monitored anytime and anywhere else.
+  Intended for patients with the need of constant vital signs monitoring by their doctors, Pulvis is a mobile-oriented, smartphone-based vital signs monitoring system.
+Working in tandem with our in-house, Arduino-based IoT device, Pulvis allows patients' vital signs to be monitored just about anywhere, anytime.

   [[GitHub](https://github.com/AngSanley/Pulvis)]